nessakura/thai-china-voice-translator/README.md

         class BiDirectionalVoiceTranslator {
             constructor() {
                 this.geminiApiKey = localStorage.getItem('geminiApiKey') || '';
-                this.speechSynthesisUtteranceKorean = null;
+                this.speechSynthesisUtteranceChinese = null;
                 this.speechSynthesisUtteranceThai = null;
-                this.currentMode = 'thaiToKorean'; // Default mode: Thai to Korean
+                this.currentMode = 'thaiToChinese'; // Default mode: Thai to Chinese

                 this.initializeElements();
                 this.setupGlobalEventListeners();
-                this.setupThaiToKoreanMode();
+                this.setupThaiToChineseMode();
-                this.setupKoreanToThaiMode();
+                this.setupChineseToThaiMode();
                 this.checkApiKeyStatus();
                 this.switchMode(this.currentMode); // Set initial display mode
                 this.highlightActiveNavButton(); // Highlight the current page's button